dave-heslop74/FORCaist.github.io/arunlocal.md

 		</header>

 <!-- Content -->
 <p> We recommend running FORCsensei locally.
-You may need to install Anaconda, but the increase in performance will be worth it.
+You may need to install Anaconda, but the increase in performance will be worth it.</p>

-Anaconda is a free and open-source distribution of the Python.
+<p>Anaconda is a free and open-source distribution of the Python.
 Anaconda comes with more than 1,400 packages as well as the Conda package and virtual environment manager, called Anaconda Navigator, so it eliminates the need to learn to install each library independently.
-Anaconda also includes Jupyter Notebooks, which is the foundation for FORCsensei.
+Anaconda also includes Jupyter Notebooks, which is the foundation for FORCsensei.</p>

-1) Visit the <a href="https://www.anaconda.com/distribution/" target="_blank">Anaconda Download site</a>, scroll to the bottom of the page and select the 64-bit graphical installer for Python 3.7.
+<p> 1) Visit the <a href="https://www.anaconda.com/distribution/" target="_blank">Anaconda Download site</a>, scroll to the bottom of the page and select the 64-bit graphical installer for Python 3.7.</p>

-2) Once the installer is downloaded, you can run it and install Anaconda with a few clicks.</p>
+<p> 2) Once the installer is downloaded, you can run it and install Anaconda with a few clicks.</p>